'Maisie's Army' Helps 16 Other Children Get Life-Saving Medication Denied By Insurance

 GRAND JUNCTION, Colo.
 (CBS4) — A smile on the face of a baby is always a good thing, but a smile on the face of Maisie signals a miracle for her mother.
 Ciji Green.
 CBS Denver has followed baby Maisie’s incredible story for months — from what was an almost-certain death sentence, to the battle with an insurance company that denied coverage for the $2.2 million treatment she needed.
 Now Maisie is doing even better than expected, and her mother is helping other families facing the same fight.

-After our reporting, her story went viral — and the fight to get her a new life-saving gene therapy drug became a rallying call for people all over the country.
+After CBS4’s reporting, her story went viral — and the fight to get her a new life-saving gene therapy drug became a rallying call for people all over the country.

 “Our world has just been a whirlwind,” Green said.
 “Everybody fought so hard for her.
 We took on this insurance company and we won.
 It was just like ‘We did it, everyone did.’”